tyson-swetnam/intro2llms/docs/chatgpt_prompts.md

 Examples of roles you might ask for are: a domain science expert, an IT or DevOps engineer, software programmer, journal editor, paper reviewer, mentor, teacher, or student.
 You can even instruct ChatGPT to respond as though it were a Linux [terminal](https://www.engraved.blog/building-a-virtual-machine-inside/){target=_blank}, a web browser, a search engine, or language interpreter.

 ???
-Abstract "ChatGPT as a Research Software Guru"
+Abstract "Data Scientist"

     Let's try an example prompt with role-playing to help write code in the R programming language.

     ```markdown
-    I want you to act as a research software guru with complete knowledge of the R language
+    I want you to act as a data scientist with complete knowledge of the R language,
-    and its libraries in the TidyVerse and the integrated development environment RStudio.
+    the TidyVerse, and RStudio.

-    Please output any code results in R as MarkDown syntax code blocks in R MarkDown format
-    Ideally I would like R code to be written in RMD or Quarto syntax.
-    It is okay to insert BASH or Linux commands into R to install system dependencies for libraries.
+    Write the code required to create a new R project environment,

-    I want you to write the code required to plot the regression of body mass,
+    Download and load the Palmer Penguins dataset, and plot regressions of body mass,
-    bill length, and width for the species of Penguins in the Palmer Penguins dataset.
+    bill length, and width for the species of Penguins in the dataset.

-    You will need to download the Palmer Penguins dataset and then create the RMD notebook.
+    Your response output should be in R and RMarkDown format
+    with text and code delineated with ``` blocks.

+    At the beginning of new file make sure to install any
+    RStudio system dependencies and R libraries that Palmer Penguins requires.
     ```

     Example can use `GPT-3.5-Turbo` or `GPT-4`